Skip to main content

 No. An approved Lead Assessor should oversee the ESOS process.
 Approval comes from gaining membership by an approved professional body register.
 An in-house employee will either need to apply to qualify for this role, or a company will need to work with an external consultant.

 No, penalty fees do not apply if an organisation fails to implement recommendations.
-Only the assessment itself is mandatory.
+The ESOS assessment and action plan are mandatory.
 However, implementing the energy consumption reducing strategies in place will reduce your energy spent and help an organisation recoup the cost of the ESOS assessment.

 ESOS participants are responsible for all energy they consume, but not for energy that they supply to a separate third party such as a tenants renting part of a site/property that is metered.
 However, the landlord would be responsible for energy usage in common shared areas of a building.